“Luxury private villa retreats set on a beautiful Bahian beach close to the hippy-chic village of Trancoso”

 Our top tips

 You'll also have use of all the facilities, including the central cabana building.
-Here you'll find the pool, intimate restaurant and snug attic lounge (complete with 500+ music CDs, DVDs and games).
+Here you'll find the pool, intimate restaurant and snug attic lounge (complete with music, DVDs and games).
 It's a great spot for everyone to be together.”

 - Boutique Hotel